ktsouvalis/mcp-tools-playground/README.md

-# MCP SysAdmin & OpenAI Vector Search Tools
+# MCP Local & OpenAI Tools

-This repository contains two distinct experimental modules for interacting with LLMs:
+This repository contains distinct experimental modules for interacting with LLMs.
+Until now, it includes:

 1.  **Local SysAdmin Dashboard (MCP + Ollama):** A local implementation using the Model Context Protocol (MCP) to connect a local Llama 3.2 model (via Ollama) to system tools like Docker and HTTP checks.
 2.  **OpenAI Vector Store (File Search):** A set of scripts to upload files, manage OpenAI Vector Stores, and perform RAG (Retrieval-Augmented Generation) using OpenAI's `file_search` tool.